Goncourt brothers: Decadence

-Decadence was a trend or movement in art in the late 1800’s that seemed to focus on the decay and decline of civilization.
+Decadence was a trend or movement in art in the late 1800s that seemed to focus on the decay and decline of civilization.
 Many scholars and writers have posited differing definitions or ideas of what decadence is.
 Arthur Symons says decadence is "An intense self-consciousness, a restless curiosity in research, an over-subtilizing refinement upon refinement, a spiritual and moral perversity."
 (The Decadent Movement in Literature).
 He also calls it "...really a new and beautiful and interesting disease."
 (From Arthur Symons, "The Decadent Movement in Literature).
 These different working definitions all in some way illustrate the decadent nature that the Goncourt Brothers conducted in their daily lives that was logged in their journals, both through their actions and in their writing.
 Geoff Dyer in his foreword to the book Pages from the Goncourt Journals says, "...the conversation among these men of letters becomes, as it often did, ‘filthy and depraved.’
 Among all the talk of fornication, hookers, venereal disease, and drunkenness there is some literary discussion too—and not just about ‘the special aptitudes of writers suffering from constipation and diarrhoea.’" (pg.
 X).
-James M. Smith uses the Goncourt brothers as an example of decadent writers because of their stylistic experiments and their rejection of traditional narrative forms.Their approach reflects the decadent breakdown of literary structure as described by Bourget and others: their journals emphasize more about mood than what happens, more about how it sounds than what it means, and focusing on how it looks instead of what it says.
+James M. Smith uses the Goncourt brothers as an example of decadent writers because of their stylistic experiments and their rejection of traditional narrative forms.
+Their approach reflects the decadent breakdown of literary structure as described by Bourget and others: their journals emphasize more about mood than what happens, more about how it sounds than what it means, and focusing on how it looks instead of what it says.
 Their rejection of standard storytelling lines up with Smith’s point that decadence causes the "disintegration of the whole… a decay of the unity of literary expression" (Smith, 644).
 In their diaries and fiction, the Goncourt brothers also reveal an almost obsessive interest in style, aesthetic effect, and psychological nuance all signs of decadent literature.
 Their experiments reflect the broader decadent aim of making each phrase stand out, even if that means the overall piece loses some clarity or structure.
 Arthur Symons observed that they made a "deliberate attempt… to remove the plot element from prose narrative fiction," (Smith, 645) aiming instead to capture "refined sensation and fleeting impression" (Smith, 645).
 This means they cared less about telling a clear story and more about capturing small sensory details, making their writing feel like a chain of emotional moments.